Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 Edge Cases: The Questions That Send Seniors Back to Search

 These are the specific scenarios that cause people to leave a page and keep searching.
-I'd rather answer them here.
+We'd rather answer them here.

 "I'm on Medicare Advantage — Is That Different from Part D?"